Berkanktk/CyberSecurity/README.md

 | Red Teamer | Plays the role of an adversary, attacking an organisation and providing feedback from an enemies perspective |

 # Linux Commands
 Essential command-line tools for cybersecurity work.
-Practice these commands in a safe environment before using them in production.

 <details>
 <summary>List of contents</summary>